 In addition to undergraduate courses, the Mathematics Department offers some introductory graduate courses that are accessible to undergraduates with sufficient background.
 These are called "bridge" courses.
 In general, students interested in taking a graduate course should consult the instructor about the advisability of doing so.
 Many graduate courses are quite specialized, and are directed towards graduate students and visitors who are working in a particular area.
 They do not provide a broad enough overview of the field to be of interest to most undergraduates.
 It is not possible for undergraduates to register for graduate courses online.
 For bridge courses and graduate courses in other departments, please go to https://registrar.princeton.edu/forms for the "Undergraduate Permission to Enroll in Graduate Courses Form".
-The form must be signed by three people---the instructor of the course, the Mathematics Director of Undergraduate Studies or Advisor, and your residential college dean---and then taken to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on TigerHub.
+The form must be signed by three people---the instructor of the course, the Mathematics Director of Undergraduate Studies or Advisor, and your residential college dean---and then submitted to the Registrar's office, since it is not possible for undergraduates to register for graduate courses on TigerHub.
 For more advanced Mathematics graduate courses, permission to enroll is accomplished via the "reading course" process -- contact the Undergraduate Administrator for more information.